The New Forest boasts an impressive array of uncommon and special butterfly species. Being...

 We started reviewing the Local Plan in summer 2015 and held a final consultation on the proposed Submission draft Local Plan in January 2018.
 Representations were received from just under 200 respondents.

 On 14 May 2018 we submitted the draft Local Plan; copies of all the representations; and a wide range of supporting documents to the Secretary of State for independent examination.
 Caroline Mulloy BSc (Hons) DipTP MRTPI and Kevin Ward BA (Hons) MRTPI have been appointed to conduct the examination on behalf of the Secretary of State to determine whether the submitted Local Plan is sound.
+The Inspectors are supported by a Programme Officer – Chris Banks of Banks Solutions – who is appointed by us, but acts independently from us.

 All the documents relating to the Local Plan and examination are set out in the Core Documents Library.
 You can view copies of the core documents, supporting evidence base documents and representations received at our offices at Lymington Town Hall.